jens1o/hitbox-api-php/README.md

 ### I recommend head over to the examples folder, or just dig through the code.
 If you have any questions, do not hesitate to file an issue or ask me via twitter.
 I plan to do a documentation, but first I want to make sure I don't have any breaking changes.

+### Roadmap
+- Explore in chat possibillities => search for a good lib to accomplish this
+- Finalize structure
+- Make a documentation that everybody understands(I think I need some help when it comes to grammar...) :)